manjithd/Gojo-Bot/README.md

 </div><br/>
 <br/>

-## ✨ Highlights of Zero Two Bot
+## ✨ Highlights of Gojo Bot

 -   Fully Modular Design
 -   Object Oriented
 -   Easy to use
--   Totally free to use and distributed by [Fantox](https://github.com/FantoX001)
+-   Totally free to use and distributed by [Stuti](https://github.com/kimstuti123) and [Fantox](https://github.com/FantoX001)
 -   Written in [TypeScript](https://www.typescriptlang.org/)
 -   Built with [Baileys](https://github.com/adiwajshing/baileys) (The Best
     WhatsApp Library Out Available There)

 ## 💻 How to deploy/host Akeno

--   Pls check ["Zero Two Guides"](https://github.com/FantoX001/Akeno-Guides/blob/main/README.md) for error free hosting/deployment.
+-   Pls check ["Gojo Guides"](https://github.com/FantoX001/Akeno-Guides/blob/main/README.md) for error free hosting/deployment.

 ## 🗏 All features of this repository